tinnlab/CSIE/README.md

 ### Core Requirements (CSIE only)

+CSIE includes two different modules: Data Inference and Ensemble Clustering.
+To run the Data Inference module, you need a Python-installed environment.
+Please create a conda environment using the provided yaml file.

-To run CSIE you need an R-installed environment with the following packages. **Note:** The specified versions are required if you want to reproduce results of DSCC reported in the paper.
+To run the Ensemble Clustering module you need an R-installed environment the following packages. **Note:** The specified versions are required if you want to reproduce results of CSIE reported in the paper.

 | Package | Version |
 |---------|---------|